evo960225/RPG/README.md

 # Future
-This Game will not be updated continuously, but the game may become a web game.<br>
+This project will not be updated continuously, but the game may become a web game.<br>
 If I have time, and if I'm in a good kimoji.